linhp/qtest_project/README.md

-#A sample project that integrated with jUnit, testNG and ScalaTest Suites and generated reports
+# sample project that integrated with jUnit, testNG and ScalaTest Suites and generated reports